chandramani-HAT/terraform-kubernetes-ansible/Readme.md

 - Generates Ansible inventory and variable files dynamically
 - Establishes passwordless SSH to EC2 instances
 - Runs Ansible playbook to configure the cluster
+- Installs and configures the AWS Load Balancer Controller and patches providerID for all nodes

 ---